oroinc/documentation/commerce/user_guide/getting_started/common_actions/import_inventory_levels.rst

+.. _import-inventory-levels:

 Importing Inventory Levels
 ==========================

-You can import the product inventory statuses (In Stock, Out of Stock, or Discontinued) and levels (quantity and unit) for the warehouses using the bulk import capabilities.

 .. start

+To streamline adding a large bulk of items, like customer information, products, prices or inventory information, you can import the bulk details from a .csv file.

-Import csv file should follow the inventory details data structure.
+Import the product inventory statuses (*In Stock*, *Out of Stock*, or *Discontinued*) and levels (quantity and unit) for the warehouses using the .csv file that follows the inventory details data structure.

 **Example of inventory levels bulk import template**